joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-11-17-fiddler-garden-hose.md

 ## Solution

 Because of the radial symmetry, we can ignore the exact orientation of the hose and focus on the angle between the two random points on the perimeter.
-If the smaller angle made by the two points is $\theta$ then the distance from the hose to the center will be $\cos\frac12\theta.$
+If the smaller angle made by the two points is $\theta$ then the distance from the hose to the center will be $h(\theta) = \cos\frac12\theta.$

 The placement of the second point relative to the first is uniformly random, so the probability distribution on $\theta$ is uniform from $0$ to $\pi.$